k5iogura/vinosyp/DRIVER_CUDA_CUDNN/README_tensorflow-gpu.md

   import tensorflow as tf
   sess=tf.Session()
 ```
-### Why tensorflow-gpu version is 1.11.0 and why CUDA-9.0 and CuDNN-7.5
+### Why tensorflow-gpu version is 1.11.0 and why CUDA-9.0 and CuDNN-7.5 in above procedure

 **First of all,** when i installed tensorflow-gpu, i got error message like "not found libcublas.so.9".
 So that i installed CUDA-9.0 and CuDNN corresponding to CUDA-9.0.